 - Chlamydia is induced in the body by the Chlamydia Trachomatis bacteria.
 And yeast infection brings up by Candida Albicans.

 - Chlamydia is a type of infection that occurs in the private parts of the human body, and it can be transferred sexually from one person to another.
-And Yeast infection is also caused in private parts of the human body, but it cannot be transferred through any sexual contact.
+And Yeast infection is also caused in private parts of the human body, but it cannot be transferred through sexual contact.